-Ayurveda believes we must counterbalance what is being agitated in nature.
-Thus, in the fall & winter, cold, dry, mobile, light qualities are the strongest; thus, we must work to warm, moisturize, ground & stabilize our bodies daily.
+Ayurveda teaches us that we must counterbalance what is being agitated in nature.
+Thus, in the fall and winter, cold, dry, mobile, light qualities are the strongest; hence, we must work to warm, moisturize, ground and stabilize our bodies daily.

 1. Create a Daily Routine

-2. Eat Warm, Unctuous Seasonal Food
+2. Eat Warm, Unctuous Seasonal Foods

-This Fall, eat root vegetables, like squashes or sweet potatoes, that are spiced with warming herbs, like nutmeg & cinnamon, & cook them in ghee or coconut oil if you are vegan.
+This Fall, eat root vegetables, like squashes or sweet potatoes, that are spiced with warming herbs, like nutmeg, cinnamon and our Vata Spice Blend, and cook them in ghee or coconut oil if you are vegan.
 Avoid cold, dry foods like salads.
-These will only increase the qualities of coldness & dryness within the body; & remember, we are trying to counterbalance them.
+These will only increase the qualities of coldness and dryness within the body; and remember, we are trying to counterbalance them.